Rahul-Cloud1/AgroVerse_Frontend/DEPLOYMENT.md

-# Deploying AgroVerse on Render
+# Deploying AgroVerse on Render (Static Site)

-This guide will help you deploy your AgroVerse React Native Expo project as a web application on Render.
+This guide will help you deploy your AgroVerse React Native Expo project as a **static site** on Render - the most efficient and cost-effective option for web apps.

 ## Prerequisites

 - GitHub account
 - Render account (free tier available)
 - Your project pushed to a GitHub repository

+## Why Static Site Deployment?

+✅ **Faster Loading** - CDN-delivered static files
+✅ **More Cost-Effective** - Free tier with generous limits
+✅ **Better Performance** - No server-side processing needed
+✅ **Auto-Scaling** - Handles traffic spikes automatically
+✅ **Global CDN** - Fast worldwide access

 ## Deployment Steps